Endless Travel Plans

 Premium liquor $100-200 Top-shelf brands cost extra.
 Stick to included well brands.

 Beach vendors $100-150 Persistent vendors sell crafts, cigars, massages.
-Polite "no gracias" essential.
+Polite "no gracias" works.

 Excursion photos $40-80 Tour photographers sell photo packages.
-Bring own waterproof camera.
+Bring your own waterproof camera.

 Spa services $150-400 Tempting but expensive.
 Budget beforehand or skip entirely.

-Resort shop purchases $80-200 Sunscreen, snacks, souvenirs 3x home prices.
+Resort shop purchases $80-200 Sunscreen, snacks, souvenirs at 3x home prices.
 Pack everything.

 Motorized water sports $100-250 Jet skis ($80), parasailing ($70), banana boat ($40) NOT included.